sdvillal/jagged/README.rst

 Jagged needs numpy_, whatami_ and python-future_.

-Jagged stores build on top of several high quality python libraries: c-blosc_, python-blosc_, bloscpack_, bcolz_ and joblib_ (some of these are optional and needed only if you use some concrete backends).
-Testing relies on pytest_ (to test you need to install all dependencies at the moment, this will change soon).
+Jagged stores build on top of several optional high quality python libraries: c-blosc_, python-blosc_, bloscpack_, bcolz_ and joblib_.
+Testing relies on pytest_.

 Getting the right combination for blosc, python-blosc, bcolz and bloscpack can be a challenge (but worth the effort).
 At the moment (2015/09/02), we recommend using the latest released versions of c-blosc (1.7.0) in combination with the latest releases of python-blosc (1.2.7) and bloscpack (0.9.0).

-Jagged should run in python 2.7+ and 3.4+.
+Jagged runs in python 2.7+ and 3.4+.
 At the moment it has been tested only on linux, but it should work on mac and windows as well.

 Installation